-On this page we share our monthly book review as published in the magazine, and we also list eight selected book titles.
+On this page we share our monthly book review as published in the magazine, and we also list ten other selected book titles.
 These books are not exclusively related to Humanism, and some are viewed as adding to, or even challenging, the overall lexicon of thought and values that are important to the Humanist dialogue.

 Book Review by David Warden